david-w/david-w.github.io/_drafts/2022-06-01-Windows-Update-Troubles.md

     - DCOM got error 87 attempting to start the service wuauserv with arguments "Unavailable" in order to run the server:
     - Event ID 7000: Service Start Failure.
     - Event 7000 Service Control Manager error.
+* Oddly, the time was wrong (off by 6 mins.) even though it was configured to syncronize with the domain controller via group policy.
+* Even more oddly, the Windows Update Log had lots of entries with unknown (No Format Information found) and a date of 12/31/1600.

 First I completed all the regular steps recommended by Microsoft to reset the Windows update components.
 Open a command prompt as an administrator and enter the following commands:
-1. Stop these services:
+**1.** Stop these services:
 ````sh
 net stop bits
 net stop wuauserv
 net stop cryptsvc
 ````

-2. Delete the qmgr*.dat files:
+**2.** Delete the qmgr*.dat files:
 ````console
 Del "%ALLUSERSPROFILE%\Application Data\Microsoft\Network\Downloader\qmgr*.dat"
 ````

-3. Rename the SoftwareDistribution and catroot2 folders:
+**3.** Rename the SoftwareDistribution and catroot2 folders:
 ````console
 Ren %systemroot%\SoftwareDistribution SoftwareDistribution.bak
 Ren %systemroot%\System32\catroot2 catroot2.bak
 ````

       **NOTE:** Step 4 may not be needed and should be skipped the first time attempting to reset Windows Update.
 Only use this if the first attempt fails.
       {: .notice--danger}

-4. Reset the security descriptor for the BITS & Windows Update services:
+**4.** Reset the security descriptor for the BITS & Windows Update services:
 ````plaintext
 sc.exe sdset bits D:(A;CI;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;SY)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCLCSWLOCRRC;;;IU)(A;;CCLCSWLOCRRC;;;SU)
 sc.exe sdset wuauserv D:(A;;CCLCSWRPLORC;;;AU)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;SY)
 ````

-5. Change to the system32 directory:
+**5.** Change to the system32 directory:
 ````console
 cd /d %windir%\system32
 ````

-6. Reregister the BITS and Windows Update files:
+**6.** Reregister the BITS and Windows Update files:
 NOTE: Not all of the following may be needed.
 In my case, some gave errors that they were not installed.
 ````console
 regsvr32.exe atl.dll